Ever Evolving Evaluator (EV3): Towards Flexible and Reliable Meta-Optimization for Knowledge Distillation: Conclusion

 \section{Conclusion}

-In this paper, we proposed EV3, a flexible meta-optimization framework for training ML models.
-In particular, we investigated the application of EV3 to the task of knowledge distillation (KD).
-Experimental results show that EV3 outperforms network morphism on KD for image classification.
-Furthermore, the Student-as-Teacher variant of EV3 further improves the results.
-Future experiments will focus on reducing the generalization gap by using dataset split, online training, \etc. We also hope to evaluate EV3 on larger datasets, as well as other architectures and tasks (e.g., transformers for language tasks).
-Another potentially fruitful direction is to use EV3 for multi-objective problems such as ML fairness.
+In this paper, we propose EV3, a flexible meta-optimization framework designed for training machine learning (ML) models.
+Our investigation specifically focused on applying EV3 to knowledge distillation (KD) tasks.
+Experimental results demonstrate that EV3 outperforms network morphism in KD for image classification.
+Additionally, the EV3-Synergy variant, which incorporates a synergetic training strategy, further enhances these results.
+Future work will aim to narrow down the generalization gap observed in EV3 by employing strategies such as dataset splitting and online training.
+We also plan to extend EV3 to various other architectures, datasets, and tasks, such as using transformers for language-related tasks.
+Another potentially fruitful direction is the application of EV3 to multi-objective problems, including ML fairness.

+\acks{ We thank the Mudcats team, Esteban Real, and other colleagues at Google for helpful discussions, Lee Spector and Scott Niekum for their advice, and the anonymous reviewers for their thoughtful feedback.
+Moreover, the key ideas that led to the final design of EV3 benefited from discussions with many people, including Sebastian Bruch, Craig Boutilier, Suming J. Chen, Nando de Freitas, Harsh Mehta and Rich Zemel.
+We acknowledge the funding and computational resources provided by Google Research. }

 0.2in